-I let this brain of mine get in the way of the all too simple, yet complicated approach to selling final expense.
+I let this brain of mine get in the way of the all too simple approach to selling final expense insurance.

 It sucked.
 My son, David, at the time was a one-year-old, and I had to go to my wife to tell her that this wasn’t going to work out.

-It was not something that you want to do if you’ve ever done it.
+It was not something that you want to do if you’ve never done it.

 I made a decent salary and began with an associate sales position.

-It was funny because this was my first job.
+It was funny because this was my first “real” job.
 I’ve always worked for myself in a professional capacity up to this point.

 I never knew what it was like to have somebody work in a job they hated.

-They would complain, but they would never do anything about it.
+They would complain, but they would never do anything about it!

 They would spend literally years working for a company they could care less about and didn’t want to deal with.